canonical/gpu-snap/README.md

          - bin/graphics-core22-wrapper
    ```

-For more information about the `graphics-core22` interface, see: [TBD].
+For more information about the `graphics-core22` interface, see: [The graphics-core22 snap interface](https://mir-server.io/docs/the-graphics-core22-snap-interface) documentation.